Hoyasumii/avengers-endgame/README.md

 F.R.I.D.A.Y: Boss, wake up!

-[Steve tries to attack Thanos but is easi
+[Steve tries to attack Thanos but is easil